jdittrich/userNeedResearchBook/text/dataGathering.md

 Referring to the previous topic can also help to give a sense of closure for the previous topic.

 > Thanks for telling me about specifying the task together with the client.
-What is also of interest for me: How do you agree on payment for your design work?
+What is also interesting for me: How do you agree on payment for your design work with the client?

 This can be particularly useful if a participant is carried away by a topic that is not relevant for you.